Mobile Services Will Depend On Advanced Compression Technologies

 Roll Out Of AVC In Full Swing

 According to Matthew Goldman, vice president of technology, compression systems, at Oslo-based Tandberg Television, AVC rollouts are going well with direct-to-home satellite and IPTV deployments leading the way as Tandberg, in the process of being acquired by Ericsson for $1.6 billion, introduces its second-generation encoders.
-“This has, in turn, accelerated the cable telecommunications industry interest in using AVC — not only to remain competitive but also to help address the expected bandwidth demand that increased interactive and dedicated services such as [video on demand] will require,” he says.
+“This has, in turn, accelerated the cable telecommunications industry interest in using AVC — not only to remain competitive but also to help address the expected bandwidth demand that increased interactive and dedicated services such as will require,” he says.
 “For customers that have a space bandwidth constraint, interest in AVC is also increasing for contribution and distribution applications.”

 Mario Rainville, assistant vice president of marketing at Scopus Video Networks Ltd., says the pace of AVC rollouts depends on the market segment, with the bandwidth savings provided by AVC translating “into either costs savings, a wider channel offering or simply just an enabler to deliver video services for networks on which MPEG-2 was not practical. … As most of the industry has already made the move to digital MPEG-2 video systems, it is important to offer a migration path to AVC,” he says.
 Scopus’ UE-9000 Universal Encoder addresses AVC compression as well as the migration from MPEG-2 by allowing simultaneous MPEG-2 and AVC compression, enabling broadcasts in both formats.